Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems

 \section{Conclusions}

-In this paper we present the development of open-source solvers in \of capable of simulating microscopic electrokinetic flows of dilute ionic fluids.
+In this paper, we present the development of open-source solvers in \of capable of simulating microscopic electrokinetic flows of dilute ionic fluids.
 The underlying system, known as Stokes-Poisson-Nernst-Planck, is thoroughly reviewed where we discuss the assumptions on the fluid properties and limitations these bring.
-We later apply dimensional analysis to characterise the effects of dominating physical forces.
-This analysis is later used to give better understanding to a common model reduction, known as the electro-neutrality assumption, as a result of such analysis.
+We later apply dimensional analysis to characterize the effects of dominating physical forces.
+This analysis is later used to give a better understanding of a common model reduction, known as the electro-neutrality assumption, as a result of such analysis.

 Many real-world applications of these flows involve some form of reactions between involved ionic species at the interface between fluid and solid.
 As such, we formulate a fully general reaction model capable of describing said heterogeneous reactions as a balance of fluxes across all reacting species.